scrabbletank/farhome-rules/rulesdoc.md

 Make a spellcasting roll, your max wounds are increased by 1 for every critical rolled.
 If you are reduced to 0 wounds while in this form the spell ends, you take 2 wounds of damage and are incapacitated until the end of your next turn from the strain.

-Add a proficiency die and increase the CR by 2 for every level above 3rd.
+Add an enhanced die and increase the CR by 2 for every level above 3rd.

 ___
 #### Shifting Image